Beware the Credit Card Millionaire

 The CCM will have great opportunities, too.
-Right now, he’s negotiating a huge deal to develop twelve stand-alone restaurants in the Carolinas, and he wants to you be the general contractor.
+Right now, he’s negotiating a huge deal to develop twelve stand-alone restaurants in the Carolinas, and he wants you to be the general contractor.
 But he is not afraid to take you to task if you can’t keep up with his hustle and bustle.
 Remember, he’s successful.
 He deserves a top notch product.
 He’s in the fast lane.
 Now.
 Now.
 Now.

 Of course, none of this is real.
 The CCM is mimicking a successful person in order to latch on to his host (that’d be you) to extract goods and services.
 Biologists refer to this behavior as aggressive mimicry, where parasites or predators share signals with harmless species allowing the mimic to avoid identification by their host or prey.
 The CCM thus shares much in common with the humpback anglerfish, the assassin bug, and the leucochloridium genus of flatworm.

 By The original uploader was Elapied at French Wikipedia, Public Domain, https://commons.wikimedia.org/w/index.php?curid=17897496